 8.4.
 Risk-Reward (R:R) Ratio

 Always ensure your potential profit (TP) is significantly greater than your maximum risk (SL).
+Before pulling the trigger, measure the setup.
 Aim for a Risk-Reward Ratio of at least 1:2 or 1:3 (meaning you stand to gain twice or three times as much as you risk).
+If the R:R is less than 1:1, skip the trade—the math is not in your favor.

 9. Tips to Improve Accuracy and Common Mistakes to Avoid